 Proton beam therapy is rarely used on its own.
 The majority of patients will have had some surgery and/or chemotherapy in conjunction with the radiotherapy.

 PBT is delivered by very large, complex machines which are very expensive to build.
 Until recently, UK patients undergoing PBT would have to travel abroad to centres in the USA, Japan and some European countries for treatment.
-But with two new PBT centres - one at The Christie Hospital, Manchester which opened at the end of 2018 and another at University College Hospital, London, due to open in 2021 - means PBT patients can avoid major disruption to families’ lives.
+But with two new PBT centres - one at The Christie Hospital, Manchester, which opened at the end of 2018 and another at University College Hospital, London, which opened in late 2021 - means PBT patients can avoid major disruption to families’ lives.

 Having centres in the UK means new uses of PBT can be explored and developed through national and international clinical trials.
 Close monitoring of outcomes and side effects is producing a significant evidence base for future analysis of the benefits of PBT.